Find confirmed 2026 conference presenters and speakers below, alphabetically by last name.

 Literacy Coalition of Central Texas

 Stewart’s role today elevates her passion for literacy and education by helping the Central Texas community grow, thrive, and achieve livable employment.
-Since taking her role, Stewart has led the organization through transition and structural changes related to funding and services.
-Under her leadership, the organization transitioned into a community-based service model, increased funding with state, city, and foundation partners, and remodeled the curriculum to meet the challenges of today’s adult students.
-Stewart has also implemented an organizational strategic plan and rebranded the Literacy Coalition of Central Texas.
+Under her leadership, the organization transitioned to a community-based service model, increased funding from state, city, and foundation partners, and remodeled its curriculum to meet the challenges of today’s adult students.
+Most recently, she has led the development of a data-driven services model, launched an advocacy platform to advance adult literacy policy, and established Literacy Pulse, a thought-leadership article series that elevates issues and voices across the adult literacy field.

 Dr. Jenny McCormack Walker